Saied74/stationmaster/README.md

 Schematic for the keyer-tutor is in the resources directory.
 You can package it as you like, but beware that the output is a class A amplifier and gets hot.
+It is temperature compensated, but it has its limits.

 A few notes on the logger:
-1. The callsign search window let's you search for the call sign prior to a QSO, get info about a contact and find out if you have worked them before?
+1. The callsign search window let's you search for the call sign prior to a QSO, get info about a contact, and find out if you have worked them before?
 2. The add button (next to the logger button) on the top ribbon is how you add a QSO.
 You only see the add button in you are in the logger mode.
 3. If you have set the defaults (using the default button on the top ribbon), the band and mode show up on the add window.
-4. After you move the curser out of the call sign window, the system looks up the call sign from the local database or from QRZ and update the add window.
+4. After you move the curser out of the call sign window, the system looks up the call sign from the local database or from QRZ.com and update the add window.
 5. You only need to add the RST sent and received and any comments.
 6. If you need to edit the entry, click on the ID link.
 7. If you need to see more detail on the contact, click on the call sign.